warehouse-13/cosmic/build-docs/docs/build-guide/check-env.md

 use an existing service if you have it.
 Either way you'll need to:

 - update the reference to the socket that `flintlockd` has at `/etc/opt/flintlockd/config.yaml` and restart `flintlockd`
-- ensure you have the correct thinpool name in the containerd confid
+- ensure you have the correct thinpool name in the containerd config
 :::

 Containerd's config file will be at `/etc/containerd/config-dev.toml`.